"Always be a first-rate version of yourself, rather than a second-rate version of somebody else" - Judy Garland

 Rene Carol Capone (b.
 September 22, 1978) is an American painter known for his depiction of the figure with whimsical and mysterious imagery often used together.
 He also works with stories and myths.

 Capone began his career as an artist creating dreamlike, sensual, often homoerotic images of young men in search of love, identity, and their place in the world.
 His paintings and drawings are highly prized by art collectors in the LGBT community, they now hang on the walls of private and corporate collectors around the world.

-He attended the Parsons School of Design in Manhattan, New York City.
-Upon completion in 2000, he moved to San Francisco Bay Area where he currently resides in Northern California.
+He attended the Parsons School of Design in New York City, NY with a scholarship in fine arts.
+Upon completion in 2000, he moved to California where he still currently resides.